eddiecylin/Learning-analytics/7. NLP:Text-Mining-Class-Notes/README.md

 see interactive plot:(https://plot.ly/~cyl2138/3/)

 1. Interestingly, students tended to write more when they read journal articles or blog posts
-2. As students may increase the length of their notes in the fasion of 'copy-&-paste', it will be worth looking into the nature of notes between different type of readings
+2. As students may increase the length of their notes in the fashion of 'copy-&-paste', it will be worth looking into the nature of notes between different type of readings
 3. For instance, do students tend to copy-paste when it is a journal article or a book?
 And do students add more of their personal views in their notes when it is a blog post since there is not much to copy-paste?
 Especially when factoring in that these 2 types of readings yielded similar note length.

 ## What's the relation between note sentiment, note length, time of submitting the note in a day?